What services do you offer?

 - A language assessment using the Comments feature in Word, wherein I’ll flag language that may unintentionally create harm by fueling stereotypes, reflecting implicit bias, or perpetuating stigma.
 Explanations and suggestions for alternatives will be provided.

 And before any work starts, you’ll receive (and be required to sign) a contract that clearly outlines scope of services so that you can feel comfortable and protected.
 For large projects, you may be asked to pay a 25 percent down payment to lock in a slot on my schedule.

 Do you accept rush requests?

 Yes, as scheduling permits.
 Rush requests are generally defined as small editing or content development projects with a turnaround time of fewer than four business days or as large editing or content development projects with a turnaround time of fewer than two weeks.
-(Manuscripts are complicated.
-If someone tells you they can rush through a developmental or line edit of your novel in two weeks, be wary.)
 A rush fee will be applied to the project.